AbrarHossainHimself/AbrarHossainHimself.github.io/content/authors/admin/_index.md

   - Researchers
 ---

 I am a Graduate Research Assistant at The University of Toledo, pursuing my Master's in Computer Science.
 My research focuses on High-Performance Computing (HPC) and Stochastic Modeling & Optimization.
-I am passionate about developing innovative system software solutions for HPC systems to enhance their efficiency, reliability, and cost-effectiveness.

-My current research involves optimizing scientific workflows on edge computing systems and developing autotuning frameworks for HPC applications.
-I have experience in parallel computing, distributed systems, and machine learning infrastructure.
-I am particularly interested in the intersection of HPC and artificial intelligence, exploring ways to leverage high-performance computing resources for advanced AI applications.
+My current research involves optimizing scientific workflows and HPC systems resource management.
+I have experience in distributed systems, and machine learning infrastructure.
+I am particularly interested in the intersection of HPC and Machine Learning.

-Before joining the University of Toledo, I completed my Bachelor’s in Electrical Engineering from Bangladesh.